SOURCE Service-Learning Faculty Fellows Program

 Service-Learning Faculty Fellows Commitments:

-- Participation in a 2.5 day training seminar (scheduled for Monday evening June 9th; Tuesday, June 10th; and Wednesday, June 11th, 2014).
+- Participation in a 2.5 day training seminar (Mon, June 8th 5-8pm, Tues, June 9th 9am-5pm, and Wednesday, June 10th 9am-5pm).
 The workshop will include (but is not limited to) the following topics: Service-Learning & SOURCE Overview; Service-Learning & the Health Fields; Models of Community Partnerships & Projects; Service-Learning Course Design; Critical Reflection and Critical Pedagogy; Evaluation & Assessment in Service-Learning; Action Planning; Scholarship applied to Service-Learning.

 - Design a new course or revamp an existing course so that it uses service-learning as its primary pedagogy.
 SOURCE will connect interested Community-Based Organizations (CBOs) to relevant courses for service-learning’s experiential element.